The Value-to-Pitch Email Formula

 Even for a business as transactional as automotive detailing, there are ways to provide value beyond dollars.

 Before I go any further, I want to share the formula with you.
 Send your customers, clients, and prospects VALUE-based emails 3 times in between pitch-based emails.
 Yes, provide value three times, without asking for anything, before you ask them to buy.
+Implementing this approach effectively requires a well-planned communication cadence strategy to ensure consistent delivery and optimal timing.
 If they’re ready to buy, they will buy anyway.
 But if they’re NOT ready to buy, it’s important that you keep them warm, keep earning their trust, and keep demonstrating the value that you can add to their lives.
+Understanding nurturing sequence best practices helps ensure your value-based emails maintain the right frequency and timing to maximize engagement.

 In the case of the detailing business, think about what people need in between appointments.
 Do they need tips for how to get pet hair off the seats?
 The best way to keep a windshield clean?
 Spot clean a coffee spill?
 Remove gum?
 Recommendations for nifty tools to dust the car?
 (Seriously, I saw a fellow wielding a dustmop-looking thing in a parking lot once.)